 Joyful occasions such as the birth of a child and can necessitate important changes to your old Florida estate planning documents and these are part of regular estate planning updates in Florida.

-- Guardianship provisions concerning the care of children will need to be updated.
+- Guardianship provisions concerning the care of children or dependent adults will need to be updated.

 - Wills and trust provisions concerning the distribution of assets will need to be updated.